McLean Hospital 115 Mill Street Belmont, MA 02478

 Weighing in at around three pounds, the human brain is far more powerful than the most powerful computer.
 Every second, the brain processes hundreds of billions of bits of information.
 The brain’s 100 billion neurons send signals that allow us to communicate, make plans, solve problems, detect threats, protect ourselves, remember, reason, and engage in the world around us.
 When brain functions are altered, mental health and neurological disorders are present.
 Irregular brain function can affect judgment, communications, emotions, behavior, and our understanding of what is real and what is not.

-Some facts about the human brain:
+Things you may not know about the human brain:

 Neuroscience is a field that investigates how the nervous system functions and how its functions affect behavior and cognition.
 Neuroscientists primarily study the brain, and their work often intersects with fields like psychology, medicine, linguistics, and computer science.